chaos4455/projeto-contagem-de-tokens/README.md

 ### Versão 0.0.0.2 (01/01/2024 07:33)

 - **Atualizações:**  Esta versão inclui todas as alterações realizadas desde o início do projeto até a data de 01/01/2024 07:33.
 Uma análise completa do código-fonte é necessária para detalhar as mudanças específicas.
-[Inserir aqui um detalhamento das mudanças, se possível].
+[Inserir aqui um detalhamento das mudanças, se poss��vel].